 As there must be $\Omega(n)$ coordinates where some pair from $\mathcal{A}_{3}$ is satisfied, necessarily there are $\Omega(n)$ coordinates where $f_i(l)\ne f_i(r)$. \end{proof}

+We conclude that there are $\Omega(n)$ coordinates where at least one of $l,r$ is not mapped to $0$.
+Set $\pi$ to be any priority ordering wherein $l$ and $r$ have priorities $1$ and $2$ respectively.
+For every priority function $\alpha:\N\rightarrow\N$, by taking $n\gg\alpha(2),\alpha(1)$, there is no embedding with prioritized dimension $\alpha$ with respect to $\pi$.
+The theorem follows. \end{proof}

-Considering that for distortion less than $\frac32$ no prioritized dimension is possible, it is natural to ask for what distortion are prioritized embeddings possible?
-Some previous results of this nature are described in the introduction to \cite{EFN18,EN19Personal}.
-As exact distancd labeling is possible using $O(j)$ labels, it is also natural to ask what distortion can be obtain with prioritized dimension $O(j)$?
+Considering that for distortion less than $\frac32$ no prioritized dimension is possible, it is natural to ask for what distortions are prioritized embeddings possible.
+Some previous results of this nature are described in the introduction \cite{EFN18,EN20}.
+As exact distance labeling is possible using $O(j)$ labels, it is also natural to ask what distortion can be obtained with prioritized dimension $O(j)$.
 The following is a meta theorem constructing various trade-offs.
 We present some specific implications in \Cref{cor:GeneralGraphPriorirtyDistortionEmbedding}.
-A comparison between our results and others appears in \Cref{tab:priorDistortion}.
+A comparison between our results and other results appears in \Cref{tab:priorDistortion}.